Last Updated on 21 July 2022 by Dan

 A cashback credit card is quite simple really – every time you spend a £ on your credit card, the card issuer gives a small percentage of your spend back to you.
 Fundamentally, they’re taking some of the fees and charges that would be passed on to the merchant and giving it to you instead.

-As a result this is a great way of getting a little something back on spending you’re carrying anyhow.
-If you simply care about minimising your costs, these are great options – if you’re after something more tangible for your spending you might want to look at our recent article on the best rewards credit cards.
+As a result a cashback credit card is a great way of getting a little something back on spending you’re carrying anyhow.
+If you simply care about minimising your costs, these cards are great options – if you’re after something more tangible for your spending you might want to look at our recent article on the best UK rewards credit cards.

 Best UK Cashback Credit Card Sign Up Bonuses